 By 2007 none of the original organizers were still involved in the theatre and the leadership was assumed by Howard Korn who had performed in several FCT productions and had just moved to Frisco.
 Right at that time the theater building was closed after structural weaknesses were identified that rendered it potentially hazardous for public use.
 In 2009 the building was torn down.
 Without a theater FCT's productions were performed in Plano and in spaces such as the City Council chambers and the Frisco Arts office on Main Street as we searched for a new permanent home in Frisco.

 We were out of money and had no stage so Korn and his wife Joyce appeared in several performances of Love Letters to raise funds for future productions.
 Finally, in October, 2010 the Frisco Discovery Center was opened containing the Black Box Theater.
 Our opening show in the new venue was Forever Plaid which played to sellout audiences.
 Our next productions were Social Security, Our Town and Witness for the Prosecution which also played to sellout audiences.
 Frisco was clearly excited to have live theater back in the community and FCT was back in business.

 Now, under the leadership of Bob Zak, we have started a new activity, Improv, which has been extremely well received.
 Nothing like this was available locally and we believed there would be a lot of interest in clean, family friendly improvisation performances.
-We have been delighted with the response as our first two shows sold out.
+We have been delighted with the response as our our shows are selling out.
 We are now planning to have an Improv show monthly in addition to our four theatrical productions each year.
 The Frisco Community Theatre will continue to explore new ways to provide professional quality live entertainment for the citizens of Frisco and the surrounding area.